 Inconsistent visual effects that are more interested in shocking us than frightening us.
 An overly long running time clogged with too much filler and not enough drama.
 A good cast (particularly Chastain, McAvoy, and Hader) hampered by a scattershot script.
-Too many things weigh “It: Chapter Two” down and keep it from resonating like the first chapter.
+Too many things weigh the movie down and keep it from resonating like the first chapter.
 And too much time is squandered in the wrong places.
 I hate to say it, but I was happy when it finally ended.

 VERDICT – 2 STARS